-The most common bush Lima, this is also the earliest and most prolific.
-It requires more space than bush green beans, but is still remarkably compact.
+The Henderson Bush Lima Bean is the most common bush Lima.
+This is also the earliest and most prolific.
+It requires more space than bush green beans but is still remarkably compact.
 Yield is continuous until frost.
 Pods and beans are relatively small.
 Can be dried as well as shelled.
-100 seeds

 Outside Sowing: After the last frost with soil temperatures above 75ºF.
 Sow 2-3” apart.
 Planting in soil under 70ºF results in poor germination.

 How much does a packet plant:15-20 foot single row

 Harvest:When beans are plump and fill out the pods

 Tips: Lima beans need to grow in higher temperatures than bush beans.
 Cool summer temperatures result in low yields.
 Grow in light, well-drained soil, provide adequate, even moisture, especially at flowering time.
 Dry soil can result in low yields and fibrous pods.
 Do not over-fertilize Henderson Bush Lima Bean with nitrogen, which results in a surplus of foliage and low, delayed pod growth.